jimmyiu/e7tools/README.md

-# Vue.js Project Template
+# Epic7 Online Tools

+## Development Notes

 This is a **Vue.js** project template using Babel, typescript, router, Vuex, SASS and [Vuetify](https://vuetifyjs.com/).
 The project make use of docker to setup the development environment.
 Useful commands can be found in `makefile`.
 This project is optimized for Ubuntu + Docker.

-## Quick Start

 ```
 $ make node